0xVoodoo/Misadventures/Duckyscripts/GooseDropper/README.md

 **Important Notes:**

-Ensure configuration is run while on the same network as your target, re-configure with each new network.
+Ensure configuration is run while on the same network as your target, re-configure with each new network, unless the download location provided is publicly accessible.

 All credit goes to Samperson for the development of Desktop Goose: https://itch.io/profile/samperson | https://twitter.com/samnchiet